 Get started as a new troop volunteer

 Girl Scouting 101: Online.
-Get to know Girl Scouts in a fun, online orientation.
+Get to know what Girl Scouts is all about, in an informative, online orientation.

 Traveling with girls

 Cooking and Camping: In person.
 Required before cooking outdoors and/or camping.
-You’ll spend the day flexing some outdoor skills muscles.
-You want to have safe, organized, fun, and memorable camping trips with your girls – let us help you get prepared!
+You want to have safe, organized, fun, and memorable camping trips with your girls – this class will prepare you to teach the girls in your troop outdoor skills.
 Prerequisite: Overnight Trips.
 Materials Fee: $10.

 Supporting your Girl Scout community

 Train the Trainer: In person.
 Are you ready to give back to your Girl Scout community in a big way?
-Join us as a volunteer trainer and help our volunteers fly!
+Join us as a volunteer trainer and help support other volunteers!